mleduque/Forgotten-Armament/README.md

 If you are upgrading from an earlier version of this mod, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.

 I have reviewed and deconflicted any compatibility issues with multiple item mods to include: Made in Heaven: Item Pack, Sod2BG2 items, and The Calling Exotic Item Pack.
-If you do notice a compatibility issue with other mods, please let me know so I can correct it.
+If you do notice a compatibility issue with other mods, especially the ones listed here, please let me know so I can correct it.

 ## Special Thanks